Skip to content

 hanota.cpp

-/* Move a disc */
+/* Move a disk */

 void move(vector<int> &src, vector<int> &tar) {